 Ease of use and operation is one of the more important requirements of any training method.
 How quickly can courses be loaded or updated?
 How easy is it for the student to track progress, sign up for new courses, make payment or contact the instructor?
 As an illustration of a state-of-the-art LMS, the eLeaP LMS can be configured and operational in under 10 minutes, with courses ready to deliver in 24 hours.
 Students need very little or no training at all to begin using the system; students and instructors can access progress reports with just a few clicks.
 Navigation is largely intuitive so there’s a very short learning curve for learners, authors and administrators.

 Many of the best systems today offer Software-as-a-Solution (SaaS) web-based programs so there’s no client software requirements. eLeaP is a perfect model.
-It’s available for use 24×7 and can be accessed from anywhere using a common browser such as Internet Explorer or Firefox.
+It’s available for use 24×7 and can be accessed from anywhere using a common browser such as Google Chrome, Microsoft Edge or Firefox.
 It is user customizable and contains a robust tracking and reporting system.
 This LMS completely eliminates the need for hardware, software or IT staff.
 But it is also secure, with solid access rules and a protective firewall.
 It also offers a pay-as-you-go financing structure, with prices starting at $5 per user per month.